Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 This page provides a collection of tips for how to do the above, and how to configure your GPU environments to use other Metaflow features that make these workflows more robust and portable.

 ## Requesting GPUs in Metaflow steps
-Whether running in a local workstation or [executing tasks remotely](https://docs.metaflow.org/scaling/remote-tasks/introduction), when requesting resources with Metaflow, you can use the `@resources` decorator to change properties of the compute environment like the number of CPUs, memory, and GPUs (the purpose of this page) contributing resources to the task.
+Whether running in a local workstation or [executing tasks remotely](https://docs.metaflow.org/scaling/remote-tasks/introduction), when requesting resources with Metaflow, you can use the `@resources` decorator to change properties of the compute environment like the amount of memory and number of CPUs and GPUs (the purpose of this page) contributing to the task.

 Consider this flow, where the start step calls the `my_gpu_routine` function on 1 GPU.
 ```python